 Prime Fur Bonus Program provides funds based upon successful market performance and provides an incentive to deliver high quality well-handled fur pelts for sale.
 Prime Fur Bonus is paid when the value of fur sold at auction meets or exceeds the value of the advance.

-Hide Procurement Program
+Hide and Fur Program

 Trapper Recognition Program